ritika1630/car_rental/README.md

 npm install
 ```

-- Create a `.env` file in the `backend` directory and add your enviornment variables,
+- Create a `.env` file in the `backend` directory and add your environment variables,

 ```bash
 PORT=5000